ciubotaru/bees/readme.txt

 LICENSE
 -------
-- codes is WTFPL
+- code is GPLv3+
-- textures are CC BY-SA
+- textures are CC-BY-SA